nikhilumaretiya/nikhilumaretiya.github.io/readme.md

 ## 👋 About Me

-Hi, I'm **Nikhil**, a Full-Stack Web Developer with over 7 years of experience specializing in **WordPress (Sage 10 + Bedrock)**, **PHP**, **Laravel**, and **Shopify**.
+Hi, I'm **Nikhil**, a Full-Stack PHP Developer with over 7 years of experience specializing in **WordPress (Sage 10 + Bedrock)**, **PHP**, **Laravel**, and **Shopify**.
 I craft modern, scalable websites and applications using clean, maintainable code and follow best development practices.
 Passionate about performance optimization, custom theme/plugin development, and delivering user-friendly web solutions.

 ---